iTwin/itwinjs-core/docs/bis/intro/codes.md

 In this example, the Building instance is providing the CodeScope for the Floor.

 ## Uniqueness with a BIS Repsoitory
-For a given Element, the combination of `CodeSpec`, `CodeScope`, and `CodeValue` must be unique within a BIS repository.
-In BIS Repositories, all `null` values are considered to be unique.
+For a given Element, the combination of it `CodeSpec`, `CodeScope`, and `CodeValue` properties must be unique within the BIS repository.
+All `null` values are considered to be unique.

 > Next: [ElementAspect Fundamentals](./elementaspect-fundamentals.md)